realmaster42/R42Bot/README.md

 # R42Bot++
-A 3rd party application(bot) for a famous game called Everybody Edits.

-This bot, R42Bot++, was originally made by realmaster42(RM42,now RM(realmaster42)) in the old Everybody Edits 2 remaked allowed to run by the EE admins while there was no update.
+R42Bot++, a bot made for Everybody Edits, was originally made by realmaster42 (RM42) for the old Everybody Edits 2.

-After first update on EE, EE2 was imediatelly shutdown and this bot too.
+After first update on Everybody Edits (EE), EE2 was immediately shutdown, and consequently this bot too.

-Today, the new R42Bot++ team keeps working on converting to EE and make excellent updates!
+However, this bot will continue to recieve updates because of the new team!

-Here is the team:
+The team:
--realmaster(marcoantonimsantos),
+-realmaster (marcoantonimsantos)

 -legitturtle09

-~realmaster